jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Standards/0_Standards.typ

 They offer a structured approach to addressing known obstacles while providing flexibility for novel solutions.
 This balance is crucial in the development of #glspl("swith"), where the integration of high-pressure hydrogen tanks with aircraft wing structures presents unique engineering hurdles.
 The role of standards extends beyond the physical design of #glspl("swith") to encompass the development process, including structural validation testing.
 For the goal of safely designing and conducting experimental structural validation tests of a #gls("swith"), standards can be assumed to provide critical guidelines.
 Moreover, standards form the basis for certification procedures, ensuring that #glspl("swith") meet the stringent safety and performance requirements of the aerospace industry.
 As such, the development of comprehensive standards is not only beneficial but vital for the successful implementation and certification of #glspl("swith") in aviation.

 /* ------------------------------- advantages ------------------------------- */
-As the development of thorough standards proves essential for #glspl("swith") employment and certification, it is enlightening to understand the specific advantages these standards bring to such a novel field.
-The application of standards in #gls("swith") development offers several key benefits that extend beyond mere regulatory compliance
+The development of thorough standards proves essential for #glspl("swith") employment and certification.
+Understanding the specific advantages these standards bring to such a novel field is enlightening.
+The application of standards in #gls("swith") development offers several key benefits that extend beyond mere regulatory compliance.
 Firstly, it offers a common language and set of expectations among researchers, engineers, and regulators.
 This shared understanding facilitates more effective collaboration and communication.
 Furthermore, the shared framework also promotes compatibility and interoperability between different components and systems, which is significant for the complex systems @Narayanan2012.
 Secondly, standards help in identifying potential risks and difficulties early in the development process, allowing for proactive mitigation strategies @Narayanan2012 @Zoo2017.